Chapter 3: Project Setup

 debug: false,

-// we will use in-memory database, this way we can easily parallelize our tests
+// use in-memory database, this way tests can easily be parallelized

 dbName: ':memory:',